 These parameters indicate the upper/lower edit limit count value for the spacelook averaging process used to determine if a bridge balance update should occur.
-These values can only be changed in conjunction with a DAP_Scan_Table_Load long command and are applied to all three radiometric channels.
-Post launch results has indicated a need to raise the WN channel values and are indicated in the paratheses values..
+These values can only be changed in conjunction with a DAP\Scan\Table\Load long command and are applied to all three radiometric channels.
+Post launch results have indicated a need to raise the WN channel values and are indicated in the parentheses values.

-Bridge Balance Window High Value: Upper edit limit default value = 300 (2175) Bridge Balance Window Low Value: Lower edit limit default value = 50 (1925)
+- Bridge Balance Window High Value: Upper edit limit default value = 300 (2175) - Bridge Balance Window Low Value: Lower edit limit default value = 50 (1925)